-- a) The objective of work experience will be to provide students with an opportunity to experience the world of work first-hand, and to develop their employability skills. - b) Where possible, students should seek a placement in an environment which is linked to a career which they are considering for their own future. - c) All pupils and students will be expected to undertake a placement in Year 10 and be encouraged to do so in Year 12.
+- a) The objective of work experience will be to provide pupils and students with an opportunity to experience the world of work first-hand, and to develop their employability skills. - b) Where possible, pupils and students should seek a placement in an environment which is linked to a career which they are considering for their own future. - c) All pupils and students will be expected to undertake a placement in Year 10 and in Year 12.